PAla46/My-Splunk-ShowReel/README.md

 # My-Splunk-ShowReel

-Welcome to **My-Splunk-ShowReel**, a curated collection of powerful Splunk dashboards designed to provide deep insights into system health, performance, and operations.
-Whether you're monitoring infrastructure, ensuring batch processes run smoothly, or tracking data flows, these dashboards deliver real-time analytics to empower informed decision-making.
+Welcome to **My Splunk ShowReel**, a collection of dashboards I’ve built to turn complex data into clear insights.
+From monitoring system health to keeping batch jobs on track, these dashboards provide real-time visibility that makes decision-making easier.

-Explore each dashboard below—complete with visuals and detailed explanations to showcase their unique capabilities and practical applications.
+Each one comes with visuals and simple explanations so you can see how it works and why it matters.

 ---

 ## 1) File Transmissions

-This dashboard delivers a comprehensive overview of file transmission activities across your network.
-Track the volume, success rate, and timing of file transfers to quickly identify bottlenecks, failures, or suspicious activity.
-It's essential for ensuring data flows seamlessly between systems and for troubleshooting transmission delays or errors.
+**Overview**
+This dashboard provides visibility into all file transfers handled by Connect:Direct, making it easier to understand and monitor transmission activity across the network.

+**Key Features**
+- Filter by inbound or outbound transmissions
+- Select specific source and destination nodes
+- View detailed records of individual file transfers
+- Pie chart showing distribution of file volumes across nodes

+**Value**
+By combining granular transfer data with visual summaries, this dashboard helps you spot workload imbalances, monitor throughput, and quickly troubleshoot failures or delays.
+It’s a practical tool for ensuring smooth and reliable data flows between systems.

 ![File Transmissions](images/File%20Transmissions.png)

 ---

 ## 2) TWS Batch Health Check

-Keep your batch processing jobs on track with this dashboard, which offers real-time status monitoring of TWS (Tivoli Workload Scheduler) batch jobs.
-Detect failures, delays, and performance anomalies early to maintain operational continuity.
-This dashboard is a critical tool for ensuring that automated workflows execute reliably without interruption.
+**Overview**
+This dashboard provides a comprehensive health check of all jobs submitted through OPC/TWS, giving you a clear picture of batch processing performance and stability.

+**Key Features**
+- Track failed job counts over the last 12 hours
+- Monitor overdue jobs in real time
+- View abend counts by application team, with filters for the past 24 hours, 7 days, and 30 days
+- Analyze abend trends with percentage increase or decrease month over month
+- Panel showing incidents generated in the last 12 hours

+**Value**
+With both real-time and historical insights, this dashboard helps operations teams quickly identify problem areas, monitor recurring failures, and measure long-term trends.
+It supports proactive incident management and ensures batch workflows run reliably without disruption.

 ![TWS Batch Health Check](images/TWS%20Batch%20Health%20Check.png)